ohsu-comp-bio/idp-backups/README.md

 Notify users that the IDP will be set to read-only to prevent data loss during the migration.

-TODO: Able to set ElasticSearch to read-only?

 ## 1. Record State

 Record the state of the IDP before any modifications are made to be able to help verify that the migration was successful.

-Note all information that is backed by the PostgreSQL databases, specifically:
-- The number of existing Patients and Files for each project in the Explorer Page
+Note all information that is backed by the ElasticSearch indices, specifically the number of existing Patients and Files for each project in the Explorer Page.
-- Existing permissions (e.g. Saving https://aced-idp.org/user/user to `user.json`)

-If the migration is successful then both items are expected to remain the same for all users.
+These values are expected to remain the same for all users given a successful migration.

 > [!TIP]
 > This method only records data for a single user and doesn't gurantee that the migration was successful for everyone else.
 However it does provide a quick comparison point, with more extensive validation in [Step 6.
 Test and Verify](#6-test-and-verify).